Institute for Real-World Education and Curriculum Advancement

 Interdisciplinary educator teams from schools and districts across Connecticut are invited to apply to the IRWECA program.
 Teams must consist of at least 3 teachers, one of whom must be a CTE (Career and Technical Education teacher) and two must STEM teachers (i.e., Math, Science, or Computer Science).
 School counselors and Administrators and Teachers from other disciplines are also encouraged to be part of the team.

-Teams must select from among one of the following 3 CTE career clusters including Agriculture (including Aquaculture), Manufacturing (including food products and processing), or Health Care (including Biotechnology).
+Teams must select from among one of the following 3 CTE career clusters including but not limited to Agriculture (including Aquaculture), Manufacturing (including food products and processing), or Health Care (including Biotechnology).

 Beginning in January, interdisciplinary teams (consisting of at least 3 educators, 1 industry professional, and 1 curriculum facilitator) will meet at times that work well for each team in order to learn more about the needs of their chosen industry as well as plan and develop an interdisciplinary curriculum module.
 Times will vary per individual team with a 2-hour “working meeting” and a separate 1-hour meeting with at least 1 representative from each team sharing more about their efforts as well as soliciting and offering feedback with regarding to the other participating teams.